maciej-nowak/SP-Morse-Code/README.md

 Translating text to Morse Code and reading text from code.
 Created at the University as the project within Structural Programming classes in 2012.
 The purpose of this project was to learn basic of programming and using structural paradigm create first working program.

 ## Program
 Program allows to code text into Morse Code from console or file and also for decoding text from Morse Code.
-Example of result is in [result.txt](result.txt).
+Example of result is in [example_result.txt](example_result.txt).